HandleLizzy/HandleLizzy/README.md

 🌱 I’m currently working on continuous learning, enrolled in FreeCodeCamp and The Odin Project Curriculum.
 Looking forward to completing challenges and Projects on the curriculum

-💞️ I’m looking to collaborate on open-source projects and am open to new job opportunities
+💞️ I’m looking to collaborate on open-source projects and am open to new job opportunities.